Peggy1210/GUI-ASFormer/Readme.md

 ### Step 1

-Ensure putting the files into proper folders.
-The functional folder structure should be like this
+Download the entire files in the current branch.
+Ensure that the files are put into the proper folders.

-project/

-├── README.md

-├── embedding/

-│ ├── test.ipynb

-│ └── video2tensor.py

-├── videos/

-│ └── gui_world_104.py

 ### Step 2
 Put the videos to be embedded in folder videos